jainaangi/100-days-coding-challenge/README.md

 Problem Statement:An avid hiker keeps meticulous records of their hikes.
 During the last hike that took exactly steps steps, for every step it was noted if it was an uphill, U, or a downhill,D  step.
 Hikes always start and end at sea level, and each step up or down represents a 1 unit change in altitude

+📌 Day 26:Electronic City

+Problem Statement:A person wants to determine the most expensive computer keyboard and USB drive that can be purchased with a give budget.
+Given price lists for keyboards and USB drives and a budget, find the cost to buy them.
+If it is not possible to buy both items,-1 return .